zhutoutoutousan/A-study-note-as-a-beginner/study/Heuristics/academic.md

 # Tools
 ## TiddyWiki
 - This stuff seems much more disorganized than this one first thought xD Once disorganized, be disorganized forever kind of stuff.
-Maybe the difficiency of the tool is overpowered by the overrated grandiose image of the user
+Maybe the difficiency of the tool is overpowered by the overrated grandiose image of the user.
+BUT great for people high in traits of narscissism to bluff by looking mysterious.
+And very good to stand out among all the social media actors.
+AS LONG AS you sell other stuff that the crowd considers useful/applicable --> Book Entry: *The social animal* [dog face]
 - [An example of a heavy user](https://onetwo.ren/)